 The ecolabel also helps energy suppliers offer an easily recognisable and third party endorsed renewable energy product.
 This dynamic ecolabel is built on constant feedback from energy companies, NGOs, energy consumers and other stakeholders, thus applicable on every method of renewable energy procurement.

-- The criteria is based on consultations of hundreds of stakeholders: electricity producers and suppliers, consumer organizations, environmental NGOs and authorities.
+EKOenergy is the only energy label resulting from a pan-European consultation process, working within Europe and spreading beyond.
+EKOenergy’s criteria are based on consultations by hundreds of stakeholders: Electricity producers and suppliers, consumer organizations, environmental NGOs and authorities.

 EKOenergy ecolabel ensures the sustainability and additional impact of renewable energy purchases.

 - Sustainability: EKOenergy labelled electricity fulfills the sustainability requirements set by the EKOenergy Network and ensures minimal impact on biodiversity.

 - Additional impact: For every MWh of EKOenergy-labelled energy sold, 10 euro cents are paid into the EKOenergy Climate Fund.
 Through this fund, EKOenergy finances new clean energy projects to fight energy poverty in developing countries.

 - The EKOenergy label is based on best practices and the Greenhouse Gas Protocol recommendations, EKOenergy is also closely aligned with the recommendations of other nonprofit initiatives such as CDP and the RE100.

 “The international EKOenergy label, which tackles energy poverty through its Climate Fund and provides additional environmental guarantees to protect nature and habitats”

 Business Leadership in the Transition to Renewable Electricity by CDP, RE100 and the Climate Group p.19.